15 hemming tools for sewing curved hems and edges easier

 If you turn the facing right side out without those notches, you will have too much fabric in there jamming it up.

 Usually we cut these notches in the fabric with sharp small scissors, but now I learned to cut them differently.

 It’s a time-consuming job to cut many of them at once when following the curved lines.
 It’s also really easy to accidentally cut past a notch and break your stitches.

 But cutting notches can be done in a simpler way just by using pinking shears.

 Sewing notions useful for sewing curved hems and edges

-You can use strips of iron-on fusible web that securely bonds the fabric.
+You can use strips of iron-on hem tape that sticks to fabric and securely bonds the fabric.
 Let me tell you how to use iron-on hem tape.